ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    invert this behavior.
 Lower addresses will be printed at the top and higher addresses at the bottom.

--  ``JUNO_AARCH32_EL3_RUNTIME``: This build flag enables you to execute EL3 runtime software in AArch32 mode, which is required to run AArch32 on Juno.
-   By default this flag is set to '0'.
-Enabling this flag builds BL1 and BL2 in AArch64 and facilitates the loading of ``SP_MIN`` and BL33 as AArch32 executable images.

 -  ``KEY_ALG``: This build flag enables the user to select the algorithm to be used for generating the PKCS keys and subsequent signing of the certificate.
    It accepts 5 values: ``rsa``, ``rsa_1_5``, ``ecdsa``, ``ecdsa-brainpool-regular``